Sprunkles137/yomih_sekiro/character_sheet.md

 ### Flame Vent

-Shoots a gust of flame outward in a wide area.
+Shoots a gust of flame forward in a wide area.
 Costs 6 Spirit Emblems.

 - [x] Implement.
 - [ ] Animate.